STORIES

 Of course, a bone witch must have bones all around her cottage.
 I included a ram skull, deer antler, and rabbit skull because that’s just what I imagined in her home, along with a unicorn horn for a unique touch of magic.
 The herbs I painted, however, have specifically chosen meanings: verbena/vervain is used for protection and communication with Nature spirits while mugwort also offers protection as well as aid in divination.
 Mushrooms still grow on the branch she uses to dry the herbs, another symbol of decomposition and Nature’s cycles.

 Bringing Mother Marrow to life was a wonderfully spiritual and magical experience but also a challenge because there were a lot of different components and textures to paint as well as her pose and anatomy and I wanted to get everything just right.
 Her name came to me before much of the rest of her story, like meeting a kindred spirit for the first time - new and familiar all at once.
 As much as I enjoyed bringing Mother Marrow to life, I’ll admit I was a little worried at the end that I didn’t quite do her justice (a reflection on myself, not her).
 But then she ended up getting the most love and attention perhaps any of my art has *ever* gotten and that filled me with so much excitement and happiness - and relief!
 She was met with much kindness and acceptance, as well as the reverence that she commands and deserves.
-She also got me out of one of the worst bouts of art block I’ve had, the kind where countless ideas were floating around but none seemed ready and willing to make it onto the paper, and for that I am very grateful.
+She also helped me out of one of the worst bouts of art block I’ve had, the kind where countless ideas were floating around but none seemed ready or willing to make it onto the paper, and for that I am very grateful.

 Mother Marrow, fellow witch and kindred spirit, thank you for being part of my art world.